bigseainc/gravityforms-hubspot/readme.txt

 == Changelog ==

+= 2.1.5 =
+* [FIX] Caching script had a whitespace bug that was causing "non well-formed numeric value" errors. (found by alexdef)

 = 2.1.4 =
 * [FIX] Support for php 5.2 for the caching...

 = 2.1.3 =
-* [IMPROVEMENT] Moved the cache file into the /uploads folder and out of the plugin.
+* [UPDATE] Moved the cache file into the /uploads folder and out of the plugin.

 = 2.1.2 =
 * [FIX] Supressing the warning for the cache file opening, if it doesn't exist, as it'll exist soon enough.